Family themed fun nights are SO much fun! These Valentine’s Day games are such a fun way to use the classic conversation hearts!

 Valentine’s Day Vase Drop Game —>

 Materials: conversation hearts, a vase (the smaller the neck, the more challenging the game), timer

-How to Play: The game is simple.
-Drop the hearts into the vase.
+How to Play: For this simple game, drop the Valentine’s Day hearts into the vase.
 You can set a timer and the person with the most hearts at the end of that time wins.
 Or you could give each player a small bowl of hearts and let them drop them all.
 The person with the most in the vase wins. we don’t allow players to bend over during the game.
 They must stand straight.
 Also, hearts are dropped from their nose level.

 Materials: bowl of conversation hearts, spoons, timer, a small bowl for each player

 How to play: Players each get a spoon and 5 minutes to see how many hearts they can transfer into their bowl.
 I set up the main bowl across the room from the small bowls.
 Players can NOT use their hands at all in this game.
 The spoon goes in their mouth and they may carry as many hearts as they want on the spoon.
 For this game, the player who gets the most conversation hearts in their small bowl at the end of 5 minutes wins.
 My children chose to crawl across the room.
 I didn’t make them, but I think it was easier.